opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 * User session management, still handled by legacy app
 * Templating/CSS - two versions of everything
+    - Next step: move all CSS to Symfony

 ## Closing Keynote: The fabulous World of Emojis and other Unicode symbols (Nicolas Grekas)